 Lignin - Wikipedia The polysaccharide components of plant cell walls are highly hydrophilic and thus permeable to water, whereas lignin is more hydrophobic The crosslinking of polysaccharides by lignin is an obstacle for water absorption to the cell wall Thus, lignin makes it possible for the plant's vascular tissue to conduct water efficiently [15]

-Lignin | Definition, Function, Uses, Facts | Britannica Lignin, complex organic polymer that, with cellulose, forms the chief constituent of wood It is second to cellulose as the most abundant organic material on Earth, though it has found relatively few industrial uses other than as fuel
+Lignin | Definition, Function, Uses, Facts | Britannica lignin, complex oxygen-containing organic polymer that, with cellulose, forms the chief constituent of wood It is second to cellulose as the most abundant organic material on Earth, though relatively few industrial uses other than as a fuel have been found

 What Is Lignin?
 Its Structure, Function, and Uses Lignin is a complex organic polymer found embedded within the cell walls of most plants, where it acts as a binder holding the plant fibers together It is one of the most abundant organic polymers on Earth, second only to cellulose, and constitutes between 20 to 35% of the dry mass of wood